 Controls Computing Infrastructure for Test Facilities

 The ARD Test Facilities, utilized to develop and test solutions for accelerator systems at SLAC, are mostly controlled by EPICS.
-The current facilities include XTA, GTF, ASTA, NLCTA, and etc. The new controls computing infrastructure for the facilities, designed to support all programs in the facilities in a centralized fashion and with scalability, is based on Linux (RHEL5) and SCCS AFS.
+The current programs in Test Facilities include ASTA, XTA, GTF, NLCTA, and etc. The new controls computing infrastructure is designed and implemented to support the programs in a centralized fashion and with scalability, and is based on Linux (RHEL6 64) and SCCS AFS.
 The first program to use the new infrastructure was XTA, followed by GTF and ASTA.
-It is our plan to migrate the rest of facilities (e.g., NLCTA) to the new infrastructure.

 The controls computing infrastructure for Test Facilities resides on a IFZ (Internet Free Zone) network (ACCTESTFAC), which allows full access to SCCS resources the infrastructure depends on, yet protects the infrastructure from Internet malicious attacks.
 It is independent of the infrastructures for LCLS and FACET operations, which are completely standalone and provides high availability services as required.
 The architecture for the Networking and Computing is shown in the diagram below.

-The controls infrastructure is hosted on a number of RHEL5 servers listed in the table below:
+The controls infrastructure is hosted on a number of RHEL6 64 servers listed in the table below:

 nodename Functions OS User Access testfac-srv01